A General Framework for Abstention Under Label Shift

-However, even when all examples are in-distribution, there has been little focus in the literature on abstaining to optimize performance metrics frequently encountered with imbalanced datasets, such as the sensitivity at a given value of specificity, the area under the ROC Curve, or Cohen's Kappa.
+In fact, to our knowledge, no abstention approach has been proposed specifically to optimize any metric other than accuracy.
+Yet, accuracy has shortcomings (e.g. predicting majority class achieves high accuracy when class proportions are highly unbalanced), and in practice metrics other than accuracy are used - for example, recall at a specific FDR, the area under the ROC Curve, or Cohen's Kappa.
 Unlike top-k accuracy or weighted misclassification error, these performance metrics depend on the overall distribution of predictions rather than errors on individual predictions.
 This makes them challenging to use with approaches that require the cost of abstention and/or misclassification to be specified on a per-example basis \citep{Cordella1995-qy,De_Stefano2000-ub,Pietraszek2005-df, selectiveclassification}.
-To illustrate this issue, consider the simple case where we abstain on a binary classifier's predictions according to the distance from $0.5$, which corresponds to abstaining based on the probability of the most confident class.
+To illustrate this issue, consider the simple case where we abstain on a binary classifier's predictions according to the distance of the predicted probability from 0.5, which corresponds to abstaining based on the probability of the most confident class (the classes being `positive' or `negative').
 We will assume that the classifier's predicted probabilities have been calibrated, as this is achievable in practice using a held-out dataset such as a validation set \citep{calibration}.
-The choice of $0.5$ as a threshold might be motivated by the notion that $0.5$ is the prediction that the model makes in the absence of other information.
-While this is true for balanced datasets, it is far from true in the presence of class imbalance - for example, if the ratio of positives to negatives is 1:9, a calibrated model would make a prediction of $0.1$ in the absence of any other information.
-We could alter our abstention rule to use $0.1$ as the threshold instead of $0.5$, but this still fails to consider the specific metric we are attempting to optimize.
+The choice of 0.5 as a threshold might be motivated by the notion that 0.5 is the prediction that the model makes in the absence of other information.
+While this is true for balanced IID datasets, it is far from true if the label distribution is non-uniform -- for example, if the ratio of positives to negatives is 1:9, a calibrated model would make a prediction of 0.1 in the absence of any other information.
+We could alter our abstention rule to use 0.1 as the threshold instead of 0.5, but this still fails to consider the specific metric we are attempting to optimize.
 For example, optimizing the sensitivity at a specificity of 90\% may require abstaining on a very different set of examples compared to optimizing the overall area under the ROC Curve (Fig. ~\ref{fig:importanceofmetricspecific}).